influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

 ---
-title: Manually upgrade from 1.x to InfluxDB 2.0
+title: Manually upgrade from InfluxDB 1.x to 2.0
 description: >
-  Manually upgrade from 1.x to InfluxDB 2.0
+  Manually upgrade from InfluxDB 1.x to InfluxDB 2.0.
 menu:
   influxdb_2_0:
     parent: InfluxDB 1.x to 2.0